 Treating Tennis Elbow

 Your treatment will depend on how inflamed your tendon is.
-The goal is to relieve your symptoms and help you regain full use of your elbow.
+The goal is to ease your symptoms and help you regain full use of your elbow.

 Rest and medicine

-Wearing a tennis elbow splint allows the inflamed tendon to rest.
-It must be worn properly.
+Wear a tennis elbow splint to let the inflamed tendon rest and heal.
+It must be worn correctly.
 It should be placed down the arm past the painful area of the elbow.
-If it is directly over the inflamed tendon, it can worsen the symptoms.
-This brace can help the tendon heal.
-Using your other hand or changing your grip also takes stress off the tendon.
-Oral nonsteroidal anti-inflammatory medicines (NSAIDs) and ice can relieve pain and reduce swelling.
+It can make symptoms worse if it's directly over the inflamed tendon.
+Take stress off the tendon by using your other hand or changing your grip.
+Take NSAIDs (nonsteroidal anti-inflammatory drugs) and use ice to ease pain and swelling.

 Exercises and therapy

 Your healthcare provider may give you an exercise program.
-He or she may refer you to a physical therapist.
-The physical therapist will teach you how to gently stretch and strengthen the muscles around your elbow.
+He or she may send you to a physical therapist.
+That expert will teach you how to gently stretch and strengthen the muscles around your elbow.

-Your healthcare provider may give you injections of an anti-inflammatory medicine, such as cortisone.
-This helps reduce swelling.
+Your healthcare provider may give you shots of an anti-inflammatory medicine such as cortisone.
+This helps ease swelling.
 You may have more pain at first.
-But in a few days, your elbow should feel better.
+But your elbow should feel better in a few days.

 If surgery is needed

-If your symptoms persist for a long time, or other treatments don’t work, your healthcare provider may recommend surgery.
+If your symptoms go on for a long time, or other treatments don’t work, your healthcare provider may recommend surgery.
 Surgery repairs the inflamed tendon.